Papahānaumokuākea ‘Ahahui Alaka‘i (PAA)

 Life on Midway

 Midway Atoll National Wildlife Refuge and the Battle of Midway National Memorial are part of Papahānaumokuākea Marine National Monument.
-The atoll includes three small islands – Sand Island, Eastern Island, and Spit Island – in an encircling protective coral reef.
+The atoll includes three small islands - Sand Island, Eastern Island, and Spit Island - in an encircling protective coral reef.
 Midway Atoll is an unincorporated territory of the United States.
-The atoll and its surrounding waters are the only area within the Hawaiian archipelago that is not part of the State of Hawai‘i.
+The atoll and its surrounding waters are the only area within the Hawaiian archipelago that is not part of the State of Hawai'‘i.

 Midway still maintains and uses some of the infrastructure that once housed military servicemen and women.
-Although there are some paved roads all transportation is by foot or bicycle.
+Although there are some paved roads, transportation is primarily by foot or bicycle.
 A limited number of golf carts are sometimes available for the mobility impaired.
-Renovated bachelor officers’ quarters offer the same amenities as a comfortable small town motel complete with towel/sheets and individual bathrooms, or at the minimum a bathroom is shared with one other room.
+Renovated bachelor officers' quarters offer the same amenities as a comfortable small town motel complete with towel/sheets and individual bathrooms, or at the minimum a bathroom is shared with one other room.
 Air conditioning and heating units are available as necessary.
 In addition, plenty of fresh food is served from a small cafeteria-style restaurant.
-Back

 However comfortable the amenities might seem, it is crucial to note: